Why relief, recovery, and resiliency?

 It is important to note that traditional aid organizations only serve next-of-kin and those displaced by and injured in the fire.
-Beyond the needs of victims, Gray Area has significantly sought to address the needs of those extended relations who may not be identified by initial relief efforts (see the Family Tree designation in the eligibility section below).
+Gray Area has significantly sought to address these groups as well as those extended relations who may not be identified by initial relief efforts (see the Family Tree designation in the eligibility section below).
 Gray Area has disbursed funds to many who did not receive financial support from the Oakland As and Warriors fund, which was administered by the Red Cross.
 Additionally, there is a long-term need for education and support of many kinds to create safe spaces for artists to share and thrive in the Bay Area.
 This fund is being managed to ensure relief for the victims’ families, the recovery of our extended community, and a resiliency effort to help ensure such a tragedy doesn’t happen again in our community — and any we can influence.

 Who is eligible for help?

-Eligible claimants fall into the three main categories of Relief, Recovery, and Resiliency, with further specifications for each.
+Eligible claimants fall into two main categories, Relief & Recovery, with further specifications for each.
 Fund efforts will continue with a Resiliency program.
 (Details below.)

 The Relief allocation includes funding for victims injured in the fire, the biological families of deceased victims, and displaced residents of the warehouse.
 These are the exact categories developed by the Red Cross in partnership with the Oakland A’s Fund.

 Recovery allocation includes support for survivors of the fire and non-biological relationships that are considered family, such as life partners (who may have not been legally married) and relationships considered to be next of kin that may not be typically recognized by relief efforts.